Microsoft/azure-docs.pt-pt/articles/iot-dps/quick-enroll-device-tpm-node.md

 ## <a name="run-the-individual-enrollment-sample"></a>Executar o exemplo de inscrição individual

 1. Para executar o exemplo, precisa da cadeia de ligação para o seu serviço de aprovisionamento.
-    1. Inicie sessão no portal do Azure, clique no botão **Todos os recursos**, no menu do lado esquerdo, e abra o Serviço Aprovisionamento de Dispositivos.
+    1. Sign in to the Azure portal, select the **All resources** button on the left-hand menu and open your Device Provisioning service.
-    2. Clique em **Políticas de acesso partilhado** e, em seguida, clique na política de acesso que pretende utilizar para abrir as respetivas propriedades.
+    2. Select **Shared access policies**, then select the access policy you want to use to open its properties.
 Na janela **Política de Acesso**, copie e tome nota da cadeia de ligação da chave primária.

        ![Obter a cadeia de ligação do serviço de aprovisionamento a partir do portal](./media/quick-enroll-device-tpm-node/get-service-connection-string.png)